 Lafayette Square in New Orleans, LA

-Lafayette Square is the second oldest park located in New Orleans, Louisiana.
 The park is located in the Central Business District.
 The park is the location of many free events that occur throughout the year.
 It is also a beautiful place to go and relax.

 Jazz festivals, school bands, children's choirs have performed in Lafayette Square for over 100 years.
 Now top musicians play on Wednesday evenings all summer long.
 During the fall, visitors can enjoy the blues music festival.
 There are parades, BBQ festivals, and much more events that use Lafayette Square as a backdrop.